How you think about a problem is more important than the problem itself. – Norman Vincent Peale

 The characteristics presented below are the primary traits we must cultivate within our own personalities if we seek to successfully overcome the problems and challenges that are confronting our daily lives.

-An effective problem solver is persistent in thought, decision and action.
-They clearly understand that there is a means and way around any problem, fully believing that as long as they persist and persevere that they will always find an angle that will help them obtain a desired outcome.
+An effective problem solver is persistent in thought, decision, and action.
+They clearly understand that there are a means and way around any problem, fully believing that as long as they persist and persevere that they will always find an angle that will help them obtain a desired outcome.

 An effective problem solver displays passion and enthusiasm at all times.
 These two qualities provide them with the energy and motivation they need to help them overcome the toughest of challenges.